 Thursday, July 5, 2018

 President Whitmore is speaking.
-He’s in a little box in the corner of the TV screen and the chyron reads “President tries to put mishandling of alien invasion behind him, outline new focus.”
-A stock ticker and a promo for an upcoming special CNN Reports: Aliens Invade – Crisis from the Sky are also onscreen.
+He’s in a tiny box in the corner of the TV screen and the chyron reads “President tries to put mishandling of alien invasion behind him, outline new focus.”

 “… vanish without a fight!
 We’re going to live on, we’re going to survive.
 Today we celebrate our independence day!”

 Cutaway to the studio as Whitmore finishes and before crowd’s cheers begin

 Wolf Blitzer President Whitmore has just made another attempt to revive his failed plan to save humanity.
 Will his speech change opinions of a skeptical, war-weary public?
 Is it too little, too late?
 I’m Wolf Blitzer and this is CNN.
 Our panel will discuss the speech tonight in The Situation Room after this message from Gold Bond Medicated Powder.